oracle/cloudtestdrive/AppDev/wls/WLS_on_OKE.md

   docker images
   ```

-  you should see a line containing `fra.ocir.io/oractdemeabdmnative/(your_initials)-wls/weblogic    12.2.1.3`
+  you should see a line containing something like :

+   `fra.ocir.io/frpqldntjs/ppa-wls/weblogic    12.2.1.3`

 - a definition file of the kubernetes domain resource